sanethmaduranga/message-transformation---ballerina/README.md

 ```
 #### Output

-The request goes through the contentfilter service and forward it to validator service.
-Then validater validates the data and forward it to enricher service.
-The enricher service enrich the requset data and forward it to backend service.
-The backend service returns the request content as below to the contentfilter service.
+The request goes through the contentfilter service and forwards it to validator service.
+Then validator validates the data and forward it to enricher service.
+The enricher service enriches the request data and forwards it to backend service.
+The backend service returns the requested content as below to the contentfilter service.

 ```bash
 *   Trying 127.0.0.1...